sbgn/process-descriptions/specification/README.md

 ### Prerequisites

 Make sure you have the following software installed:
-* Inkscape and pdfcrop for building the image source files;
+* `Inkscape` and `pdfcrop` for building the image source files;
-* pdflatex and latexmk for compiling the specificationa (these are the tools used by Overleaf).
+* `pdflatex` and `latexmk` for compiling the specificationa (these are the tools used by Overleaf, and are usually already included in TeX distributions).

 ### Building the sources of the images